PSYC 1101 Introduction to General Psychology 3 Credits

 A comprehensive study of the major theories of personality and their possible therapeutic applications.
 The theories of Adler, Erikson, Freud, Jung, Maslow, Rogers, Skinner and others are covered.

-PSYC 2135 Psych of Gender & Sexuality 3 Credits
+PSYC 2135 Psychology of Gender and Sexuality 3 Credits

 This is a critical review of psychological theory and research for understanding cognitive and psychological behavior of males and females.
 Topics covered include androgyny, sex role development, self-image and life crises of men and women.